abu-nofal/Reading-notes-/Reading-note-301/Read01.md

 2. What are the charactistics of a component?

 - Reusability
-  - Components are usually designed to be reused in different situations in different applications.
-However, some components may be designed for a specific task.
+  - Components are usually designed to be reused in different situations in different  applications However, some components may be designed for a specific task.

 - Replaceable
   - Components may be freely substituted with other similar components.